pyepics/epicsapps/doc/stripchart.rst

 Usage
 ~~~~~~~~~

-To use, Add PVs to be monitored in the upper left entry.
-Once that PV
+To use StripChart, PVs to be monitored in the upper left entry.
+Once
-connects, it will be added to the drop-down menus for each of the 4
+that PV connects, it will be added to the drop-down menus for each of
-available traces.
-Colors, Y-ranges, and descriptions (used for the
+the 4 available traces.
+Colors, Y-ranges, and descriptions (used for
-Y-axis labels) can be altered.
-To save these settings for a PV, press
+the Y-axis labels) can be altered.
+To save these settings for a PV,
-"Save PV Settings" in the upper right.
+press "Save PV Settings" in the upper right.

 The time range (in time from the present) can be adjusted on the
 right-hand side, just above the plot.